-We also find that the interaction term between the ITR index and the measure of accruals earnings management is negatively significant only for firms in common law countries and countries with high anti-director rights index (ANTIDIR) and anti self-dealing index (ANTISELF).
-This finding corroborates those in prior studies in that the decision by managers of international firms to engage in real activities earnings management is also influenced by the strength of institutional infrastructure in each country.3
+We also find that the interaction term between the ITR index and the measure of accruals earnings management is negatively significant only for firms in common law countries.
+This finding corroborates those in prior studies in that the decision by managers of international firms to engage in real activities earnings management is also influenced by the strength of institutional infrastructure in each country.

 Overall, this study provides several important contributions to the extant literature.
 First, it is the first large-sample international study that examines the consequence of insider trading laws on firms' real activities earnings management.
 Different from the combined index of legal regime used by Choi et al. (2018) and Enomoto et al. (2015), we adopt the enforcement of insider trading laws as exogenous shock to the securities market.
 This shock has direct impact on the infrastructure of capital market.
 The findings provide insights on corporate managers' decisions to decide between accruals and real activities earnings management given this fundamental change in information environment.
 Second, it complements the growing literature on the effect of insider trading laws on corporate policies.
-This is important not only to academics but also to investors and regulators, especially as the recent debacles involving high-profile insider trading laws.
-Finally, the research findings further contribute to the established literature on how country-level institutional infrastructure shapes firms' financial reporting incentives (Ball et al., 2000; Bushman and Piotroski, 2006).
+This is important not only to academics but also to investors and regulators, especially as the recent debacles involving high-profile insider trading in some of the largest firms in the U.S. and around the world have renewed calls for more stringent enforcement of insider trading laws.
+Finally, the research findings further contribute to the